beachweak/R2K/README.md

 ## Credits
 R2K borrows almost all its assets from the original C2K project (as it is a port).
 Some features, such as the theme changer and others are coded or fixed by [plecakserce](https://github.com/plecakserce).

-"Fluff" theme seen within R2K was created by [SAMMZYO_O](https://sammzy404.newgrounds.com/).
+"Fluff" & "Doodle Cats" themes as well as "Hoppo", "Gradient Joe", "Gerbo", "Kitty" and "Dancing Banana" profile pictures seen within R2K was created by [SAMMZYO_O](https://sammzy404.newgrounds.com/).

-If your art is present within R2K, and you want it removed, please create a new issue on this repository.

-R2K & plecakserce is in no way associated with C2K, c2kschools.net or Capita Managed IT Solutions Limited.